Hckerx/ChessQD/README.md

 1. Visit the [Releases](https://github.com/Hckerx/ChessQD/releases) section of our GitHub repository.

-2. Download the latest release exe file or ELD file from the available assets.
+2. Download the latest release exe file or ELF file from the available assets.

 3. run the file